 On a visit, you have to try the lemon lavender gin – it’s simply out of this world good!
 Another favorite is the Dutch spiced tea which tastes just as good as its sounds!

 You can do a tour through the distillery and not only learn about the process but also taste some of their spirits.
 I guarantee you won’t leave this distillery without buying a bottle to take home with you!

 Banff Craft Beer Festival

 The festival is a really fun event and if you’re a beer lover like me then I’d add it to your Banff bucket list – especially if you live in Canada.
-In 2020 the festival will run between November 26 – 28 at the Cave and Basin National Historic Site.
+In 2023 the festival will run between November 24-26th at the Cave and Basin National Historic Site.
 It’s one of the most popular events in Banff in December and people come from all over the country to experience it.

 Although there is only one true Banff brewery, the surrounding breweries in Canmore are a great addition for those who want to try some of Canada’s finest craft beer.
 With three to choose from and try, you could really make a day out it (just be sure to start in Canmore if you’re staying in Banff or have a designated driver!)

 Thanks so much for reading.
 If you enjoyed reading our guide to the best breweries in Banff then jump over and check out all our Canada blogs or the related articles from Banff below!